 As the largest licensed residential therapeutic community in North Carolina, TROSA is fortunate to have access to excellent on-site guidance from our health partners and we take great care in planning and preparing for any and all health issues that may impact our community, with a strong emphasis on proactive risk mitigation and prevention efforts.
 TROSA has a dedicated health task force closely monitoring and guiding our residents, staff, and our surrounding community.
 We are following recommendations from the Durham County Public Health Department, North Carolina Department of Health and Human Services (NCDHHS) and the CDC throughout our organization and have enacted special protocols and policies around hygiene, gatherings, visitors, admissions, and engagement with social enterprise supporters to keep our community healthy and safe.

-• Implemented telemedicine and telecounseling for residents to supplement our on-site daily therapeutic care.
+• Implement telemedicine and telecounseling as needed for residents to supplement our on-site daily therapeutic care.

 • New policies for transporting residents and graduates that provide additional protection for our drivers and escorts.